-The Microsoft Cities Team and the National Neighborhood Indicators Partnership (NNIP) are embarking on a set of planning activities to better understand the local criminal justice data and advocacy landscape and encourage more local data organizations to bring their talents to bear on these issues.
-The project will focus on police practices and court systems - aspects of the criminal justice system we believe are under-developed in the use of local data to mobilize reform.
-In Summer 2018, NNIP-Urban Institute staff will be reaching out to NNIP Partners through a survey and interviews to collect information about criminal justice data use, reform movements, and relationships with advocacy organizations and police departments.
-In August, staff will publish a summary of what data-driven criminal justice reform is occurring across the network, highlighting promising approaches and opportunities.
+The Microsoft Criminal Justice Reform Team and the National Neighborhood Indicators Partnership (NNIP) are embarking on a set of planning activities to better understand the local criminal justice data and advocacy landscape and encourage more local data organizations to bring their talents to bear on these issues.
+The project will focus on police practices and court systems - aspects of the criminal justice system we believe are under-developed in the use of local data to mobilize change.

 In Summer 2018, NNIP-Urban Institute staff surveyed the NNIP partners to learn about their criminal justice data use, reform movements, and relationships with advocacy organizations and police departments.
 Collaborating with the USC Sol Price Center for Social Innovation, the Microsoft Criminal Justice Reform team and the Microsoft Data Science team, the Urban Institute created a comprehensive measure of neighborhood-police engagement.
 Synthesizing multiple open LAPD data sources – including information on arrests, stops, and calls for service – the final report explored how policing activity and residents’ calls to police vary across Los Angeles neighborhoods and created a typology of neighborhoods about police-community interactions.
 This complements parallel work by the Price Center to expand the data and stories about criminal justice issues in their Neighborhood Data for Social Change platform.